 I learned this today.
 There are two ways to work out the age of the universe.
 The first is to calculate the age of the oldest stars.
-The second way is to work out how fast the universe is expanding and cooing and extrapolate backwards.
+The second way is to work out how fast the universe is expanding and cooling and extrapolate backwards.

 The universe is thought to be 17.772 billion years old, plus or minus 59 million years.
 I say “thought to be” because that is the best calculation using current knowledge and information.
 A new revelation could change things and the age would have to be recalculated.